-Threads are created and can terminate, when there is memory allocation involved thing may become more complicated.
+Threads are created and can terminate, when there is memory allocation involved thing may become more complex.

 In ChibiOS/RT threads are divided in two classes: